 - Provide valuable learnings for future campaigns

-Here is a marketing campaign analysis template for your reference:
+Here is a marketing plan example for your reference:

-Here is an example of a Marketing Plan Deck used by Marketers to showcase their robust marketing plan in an effective manner.
+Here is a marketing plan presentation used by Marketers to showcase their robust marketing plan in an effective manner.
 It can give you a head start in building your marketing plan as you don’t have to start from scratch or a blank slide.

 Marketing Plan Deck